 Beat egg whites in a nonreactive bowl until foamy, then sprinkle in remaining sugar, beating until stiff peaks form.

-3. Butter a small soufflé dish (2 1/2'' deep, 6'' diameter; soufflé will not rise in a larger dish), then lightly dust with sugar.
+Butter a small soufflé dish (2 1⁄2" deep, 6'' diameter; soufflé will not rise in a larger dish) or three to four smaller ramekins, then lightly dust with sugar.
 Gently mix one-third of the egg whites into chocolate mixture, then fold in remaining whites, one-third at a time.
 Do not overmix.
 Spoon batter into dish.

-4. Make sure oven rack is low enough to allow soufflé room to rise as much as 2'' above the dish.
+Make sure oven rack is low enough to allow soufflé room to rise as much as 2'' above the dish.
 Bake until puffed, about 25 minutes.
 Dust with confectioners' sugar and serve immediately.
-(Soufflé will begin to deflate after about 2 minutes.)
+(The chocolate soufflé will begin to deflate after about 2 minutes.)